Contrast-Security-OSS/docs/content/installation/webserveragent/WebserverAgentInstall.md

 <!--
-title: "Contrast Service Installation"
+title: "Contrast Webserver Agent Installation"
-description: "Installing Contrast Service"
+description: "Installing Contrast Webserver Agent"
-tags: "contrast service agent installation"
+tags: "contrast service webserver agent installation" -->
--->

-## Bundled with Language Agents

-The Contrast Service is packaged with the Ruby and Python agents and will run automatically when an instrumented Ruby on Rails, Flask or Django application is started.

 ## Installation with System Package Manager

-The Contrast Service may be installed on Linux using system package managers.
-Unlike the service executable packaged with the Ruby and Python agents, the Contrast Service installed by system package managers isn't preconfigured with connection parameters; instead, you must [configure](installation-service.html#service-config) the service with a *yaml* configuration file.
+The Contrast Webserver Agent may be installed on Linux using system package managers.

 ### Ubuntu-Based Systems

-#### Install the Contrast Service
+#### Install the Contrast Webserver Agent

-To install the Contrast Server for Ubuntu-based systems, complete the following steps.
+To install the Contrast Webserver Agent (consisting of the Contrast Module for NGINX and the Contrast Service) for Ubuntu-based systems, complete the following steps.

 * Configure your system to Contrast's distribution agnostic Debian repository.